gonzex/test_abidocs/doc/tutorials/gw2.md

+---
+authors: FBruneval, XG
+---

+# Second lesson on GW

+## Treatment of metals.

 This lesson aims at showing how to obtain self-energy corrections to the DFT Kohn-Sham eigenvalues within the GW approximation, in the metallic case, without the use of a plasmon-pole model.
 The band width and Fermi energy of